+- NOT which flips a classical bit

-- AND which operates on two classical bits - · OR which operates on two classical bits - MOVE which moves the value of a classical bit at one classical address into another - EXCHANGE which swaps the value of two classical bits
+- AND which operates on two classical bits

+- · IOR which operates on two classical bits

+- · MOVE which moves the value of a classical bit at one classical address into another

+- EXCHANGE which swaps the value of two classical bits

 In this next example, we show how to do conditional branching in the form of the traditional if construct as in many programming languages.
-Much like the last example, we construct programs for each branch of the if, and put it all together by using the if_then method.
+Much like the last example, we construct programs for each branch of the if, and put it all together by using the if_then() method.

 '''

-Name our classical registers:
+Declare our memory spaces

+branching_prog = Program()

-test_register = 1
+test_register = branching_prog.declare('test_register', 'BIT')

-answer_register = 0
+ro = branching_prog.declare('ro', 'BIT')

 Construct each branch of our if-statement.
 We can have empty branches

 simply by having empty programs.

 then_branch = Program(X(0))

 else_branch = Program()

-Make a program that will put a 0 or 1 in test_register with 50% probability: branching_prog = Program(H(1)).measure(1, test_register)
+Construct our program so that the result in test_register is equally likely to be a

+\rightarrow 0 \text{ or } 1

+branching_prog += H(1)

+branching_prog += MEASURE(1, test_register)

-Add the conditional branching: '''
+Add the conditional branching

-''' branching_prog.if_then(test_register, then_branch, else_branch)
+branching_prog.if_then(test_register, then_branch, else_branch)

-Measure qubit 0 into our answer register: branching_prog.measure(0, answer_register)
+Measure qubit 0 into our readout register

-print(branching_prog) '''
+branching_prog += MEASURE(0, ro)

 '''

+print (branching_prog)

+'''

+DECLARE test_register BIT[1]

+DECLARE ro BIT[1]

 H 1

-MEASURE 1 [1]
+MEASURE 1 test_register

-JUMP-WHEN @THEN3 [1]
+JUMP-WHEN @THEN1 test_register

-JUMP @END4
+JUMP @END2

-LABEL @THEN3
+LABEL @THEN1

 X 0

-LABEL @END4
+LABEL @END2

-MEASURE 0 [0]
+MEASURE 0 ro

 '''

-We can run this program a few times to see what we get in the answer_register.
+We can run this program a few times to see what we get in the readout register ro.